-operators provide narratives that explain to tourists why they should visit the slum.
-The differ from more abstract reasons given by RTT and the more formal Kibera operators, to more personal stories, as in the example of .
-All tours charge tourists and give social benefits, but with very different emphasis and different formats of accountability. and personal and intimate . hile we have discussed some of the ways in which this is attempted in narrative, there are important aspects of trust building that go beyond narrative.
+In summary, tour operators provide narratives that explain to tourists why they should visit the slum and this is often directly linked to the (positive) effects of tourism revenue in the slum.
+The narratives differ from more ‘outsider’ abstract reasons given by RTT and the more formal Kibera operators, to more personal stories, as in the example of SG.
+All tours charge tourists and give reasons as to social benefits, but with very different emphasis and different formats of accountability.
+Some profits raised by the tours are distributed through transparent and toured programmes like in the case of RTT and KUFET.
+In other cases the benefit of the local guides is highlighted.
+While the tourists are often invited to contribute to charities visited, this support is less formal and less transparently organised.
+This indicates more openly that the tours are conducted with a profit motive, which is legitimised by explicitly marking the guides as ‘local’ and ‘resident’.
+Aesthetically such more profit oriented approaches coincide with a tour guiding style more focused on personal and intimate narratives where guides employ more emotional labour and relationship work.
+While we have discussed some of the ways in which this is attempted in narrative, there are important aspects of trust building that go beyond narrative.
 This includes the very way access to the slum is created or what we call the tour enactment.

 Enacting the tour

 In this last section of the data presentation, we compare the more practical ways in which tour guides lead tourists into the slums.
 This includes a closer focus on the routes, places and encounters that form the itinerary.
 We also discuss how specific tour risks and security concerns are addressed in the tour format.

 RTT tours start at a local train station just outside of Dharavi, where tourists meet up with their guides.
 The other tour operators share a similar approach.
 Some also offer – for an extra fee – a pick-up from hotels both in Mumbai and in Nairobi.
 When RTT guides meet tourists at the train station, they explain to tourists that there is a coffee place with a ‘western style toilet’ nearby and the last opportunity to use one before the tour.
 The tour then starts and leads to a railway bridge that provides access to the slum as well as a view over it.
-The rationalist theme of RTT narratives is enacted with the insistence on a no-policy and a focus on sights that show Dharavi as a place of industry.
-The scripted tour however also includes a range of more emotional .
-This concerns in particular the visit to the RG school and day care centre, enables tourists to see kids playing and learning in the tourist funded projects.
+The rationalist theme of RTT narratives is enacted with the insistence on a no-photo policy and a focus on sights that show Dharavi as a place of industry.
+The scripted tour however also includes a range of more emotional sights.
+This concerns in particular the visit to the RG school and day care centre, which enables tourists to see kids playing and learning in the tourist funded projects.
 While the projects are visited, strict distance is kept to ensure that classes are not disturbed by visiting tourists.